 Represents a Dashboard View.

-Dashboard Views are used to display several Views side-by-side in a single Frame (on a single screen).
+Dashboard Views are used to display multiple Views side-by-side in a single Frame (on a single screen).

 Each View is represented by a DashboardViewItem.
 The View displayed by the item is specified via the IModelDashboardViewItem.View property of the Application Model‘s corresponding DashboardViewItem node.
 When a Dashboard View needs to be displayed in a UI, its View.CreateControls method is called.
 For each DashboardViewItem the method creates a nested Frame, displaying the View Item‘s View.
 Note that Dashboard Views support a wide range of View Items.
 So, a Dashboard View can display not only Views but images, blocks of text and Action Containers.
 For this purpose, you can add StaticText, StaticImage and ActionContainerViewItem View Items to the Dashboard View.